Skip to main content

 Mailing Address

-Beneficiary designations at American Century can be managed online, by mail, and by phone, typically taking 15-20 minutes online; 20-30 minutes by mail.
+Beneficiary designations at American Century can be managed online, by mail, and by phone, typically taking 15-20 minutes online; longer by mail if a Medallion Signature Guarantee is required.
 Trust funding is also available, allowing families to retitle brokerage accounts into a trust.

 Preparing your estate